 Security Risk Assessment

-While the authentication failure presents significant usability challenges, it’s important to note that this issue doesn’t compromise system security.
+While the authentication failure presents significant usability challenges, this issue does not compromise system security.
 Rather, it represents an over-enforcement of security protocols that prevents legitimate authentication methods from functioning correctly.

-– Document existing security configurations before applying updates
+- Document your current security configurations (DRTM, Secure Launch settings) before applying any cumulative updates

 Microsoft’s security team is actively developing a patch to address these authentication issues.
-Until an official fix is released, system administrators should carefully evaluate the risk-benefit ratio of installing the latest update, particularly in environments where biometric authentication is critical for operational continuity.
-Users are advised to maintain multiple authentication methods and regularly check the Windows Update center for security patches addressing this vulnerability.
+System administrators should carefully evaluate the risk-benefit ratio of installing the latest update in environments where biometric authentication is critical for operational continuity.